mjsmith037/Classifying_Bipartite_Networks/README.md

 The second, [`/Code/Analysis`](Code/Analysis) contains the code needed to calculate various structural metrics for each of the data files as well as some code for ancillary analyses reported in the associated publication.

+The key scripts for this are `full_analysis_of_one_file.R` and `run_analysis_over_all_files.R`.
+The latter is a wrapper for the former, running it for each data file in a directory.
+The former takes in an edgelist file (such as one of the files in the [`/Data`](Data) directory) and calculates a number of network-structural metrics, returning a corresponding output file in the [`/Results`](Results) directory.
+This file will consist of a single row table with each column holding the value for a different metric.
 <!-- TODO: continue -->

 Finally, [`/Code/Plotting`](Code/Plotting) contains the code needed to produce